co2-git/narwal/docs/Is.md

 `Is` comes handy everytime you have to handle a query too complex for an object notation.

-This is a simple query that can be handled by a simple object:
+This is a simple query that can be handled by an object notation:

 ##### MySQL